 - The new policy system was rolled out in less than five months.

 - The satisfaction of agents and customers has increased.

 Additional results: Other efficiency and time-saving tools built into the automation protocol, such as the ability to pre-fill applications for agents serving new customers, are discussed by Mhais Samalya, President of Commercial Business Insurance, in the 3-minute video (in the top right corner of the page).

 In June 2018, additional evidence of RPA adoption at Farmers was cited in a Wall Street Journal article about the company.
 According to this feature, RPA is being used in a pilot program specifically to “automate a complex and routine process for claims adjusters.”
-Rehan Ashroff, director of the innovation lab and new ventures at Farmers Insurance, explains that the goals of the pilot are to reduce turnaround times, improve efficiency, and shorten the payout period from weeks to days – or just hours.
+Rehan Ashroff, director of the innovation lab and new ventures at Farmers Insurance, explains that the pilot aims to reduce turnaround times, improve efficiency, and shorten the payout period from weeks to days – or hours.

 Use Case 4: New York Life